copcio/copcio.github.io/DRAFT-SPEC.md

 # Implementation

-Four key aspects distinguish an organized COPC LAZ file from an LAZ 1.4 that is unorganized:
+Key aspects distinguish an organized COPC LAZ file from an LAZ 1.4 that is unorganized:

 * It *MUST* contain *ONLY* LAS PDRFs 6, 7, or 8 formatted data
 * It *MUST* contain a COPC ``info`` VLR
 * It *MUST* contain a COPC ``hierarchy`` VLR
 * It *MUST* contain a COPC ``extents`` VLR
 * It *MUST* be stored as LAZ 1.4 (no "compatibility" mode)
-* It *MUST* contain *ONLY* LAS PDRFs 6, 7, or 8 formatted data
 * It *MUST* contain OGC WKTv1 VLR if the data has a spatial reference